 Ideally, the cyclical loop that comprises each DevOps iteration alleviates a great deal of stress from development outcomes.
 Traditional Waterfall development used an all-or-nothing approach where requirements were gathered up front, and then code was written, tested and released as events; any outcome, performance issues or reliability problems were dealt with as an afterthought.
 DevOps gives organizations far more flexibility in developing and releasing software that matures systematically over time, letting the team adjust, change, learn and try innovative new approaches and take risks that traditional development paradigms could never allow.
 Organizations use a combination of culture and technology to pursue this goal.

 To align software to expectations, developers and stakeholders communicate about the project, and developers work on small updates that go live independently of each other.

 It's easy to write software quickly; writing software that works is another story.
 To deploy good code to production, DevOps adherents use containers or other methods to make the software behave the same way from development through testing and into production.
 They deploy changes individually so that problems are traceable.
-Teams rely on configuration management for consistent deployment and hosting environments.
+Teams rely on automation and configuration management for consistent deployment and hosting environments.
 Problems they discover in live operations lead to code improvements, often through a blameless post-mortem investigation and continuous feedback channels.